 What forms of incentives can be used in SONA?

 The most common form is school credit.
-Credit is applied at a 1 credit per XX hours.
+Credit is applied at a 1 credit per 1 hour.
 Partial credit is possible.
 Monetary incentives can also be used, particularly when using SONA for non-student recruitment.

 Can I use SONA as an instructor?

 Yes.
 Instructors can contact firstname.lastname@example.org to set up a class so students can receive credit from participating in a SONA research project.
 These should be done before the semester starts.

 The instructor is responsible for applying the credit to the students’ grades.

 Can I have certain qualifications in place for a person to be able to participate?